-The schedule for the spring is set (airdates — not guests — subject to change, and all airtimes are to be announced and streamed at KZSU-FM).
-For the spring, the show will air from 4-5pm pacific time on Wednesdays.
+The schedule for the summer is set (airdates — not guests — subject to change, and all airtimes are streamed at KZSU-FM LIVE).
+For the fall, the show will air from 11am-12pm pacific time on Fridays.

 Beau Woods on driverless cars.